ArthurChiao/reading/README.md

 reading
 =======

-Repository for reading list and other stuffs.
+Repository for readings and books.

 ## Of Studies
 *"Studies serve for delight, for ornament, and for ability"* - Francis Bacon, ***Of Studies***